 The program was everything I expected and more!
 I received and learned the information I was looking for and more.
 My guide really made this the course the most informative program I have ever attended.
 I have been with other groups and all I have to say is that every guide who I have met through Alpine Ascents is genuine and professional and a pleasure to be around.
 I can't say that for the others. - Cary M.

-Rock climbing and glacier climbing are the two core skills necessary for comprehensive alpine climbing.
-When approaching challenging mountains, the ability to navigate mixed terrain is imperative.
+This course is a crucial part of the necessary skillset needed when approaching challenging mixed terrain climbing.
 Whether one has an existing background in glacier climbing, sport or gym climbing, or is an avid hiker, this rock course will change the way you view and assess variable terrain.
-This comprehensive five-day program provides the foundation for alpine climbing at all levels.

-Evaluating top rope sites and establishing top rope climbs teach the climber to "see" the route, how it will unfold, and manage potential problems.
+Evaluating top rope sites and establishing top rope climbs.
+Helping climbers visulalize the route, how it unfolds and managing potential risks.

 In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition is required.
 We encourage you to contact us so that we may assist you in developing a training program that meets your particular needs.
+Multiple sessions at a rock gym will prove very valuable when preparing for this course.
 Comprehensive training information can be found here.

 Alpine Ascents is deeply committed to maintaining ecosystems at home and around the world.
 With each expedition, trek and course, we not only attempt to leave the environment as we found it, but strive to assist the local population in protecting the land and people indigenous to that region.
 Alpine Ascents reaches for the highest ethical business practices at home and abroad.
 Each staff member is dedicated to environmentally sound alpine ascents.